saghirb/R-datatable-Intro/README.md

 ## At the End of the Course

-- Share the solutions to the solutions to the World Population exercises
+- Share the solutions to the World Population exercises
     + (https://github.com/saghirb/R-datatable-Intro/tree/master/Exercises/World-Popn)

 # Why `data.table`?